Inder Kaur Reconciliation Scholarship

 - be a female Australian Aboriginal and/or Torres Strait Islander

-- be enrolled full-time in the standard semester 1 and 2 at RMIT in 2018 in a certificate IV, diploma or degree program
+- be enrolled full-time in the standard semester 1 and 2 at RMIT in a certificate IV, diploma or degree program

 - be able to demonstrate financial disadvantage such as: